-163 See AIMA Letter; MFA II Letter; Dechert Letter; Seward Letter; IAA Letter; Fidelity Letter; AIMA II Letter; K&L Letter; MFA Letter; and SIFMA Letter.
+&lt;sup>163 See AIMA Letter; MFA II Letter; Dechert Letter; Seward Letter; IAA Letter; Fidelity Letter; AIMA II Letter; K&L Letter: MFA Letter: and SIFMA Letter.

-164 See AIMA Letter; and MFA II Letter.
+&lt;sup>164 See AIMA Letter; and MFA II Letter.

-165 Form PF defines net assets under management as regulatory assets under management less liabilities 76 FR 71128, 71136 (Nov.
+&lt;sup>165 Form PF defines net assets under management as regulatory assets under management less liabilities 76 FR 71128, 71136 (Nov.
 16, 2011).

+&lt;sup>100 Id.

-determining the required frequency of reporting to participants.166 Moreover, the Commission believes that it is inappropriate for it to incorporate the SEC definitions of regulatory assets under management and net regulatory assets under management into Form CPO-PQR as those terms are not consistent with the existing CFTC regulatory framework.167 The use of net asset value is consistent with the longstanding utilization of net asset value in U.S. GAAP and in the Commission's regulations.168 Therefore, the Commission does not believe that its use of net asset value requires any additional calculation by dual registrants beyond that required to complete Form PF.
+&lt;sup>167 Id.
+Additionally, the Commission notes that Form PF also asks for net assets under management in question 3 of Section 1.

+the Commission's regulations.
+168 Therefore, the Commission does not believe that its use of net asset value requires any additional calculation by dual registrants beyond that required to complete Form PF.

-Several commenters argued that the Commission does not need to collect information through Forms CPO-PQR and CTA-PR because it already receives information through the Large Trader Reporting System and Form 40.169 Large Trader Reporting and Form 40 do not provide the information regarding the relationship between a large position held by a pool and the rest of the pool's other derivatives positions and securities investments.
-The Commission believes that the scope of information sought through Forms CPO-PQR and CTĂ-PR will provide it with substantially more detail regarding the activities of entities engaged in derivatives trading and will better enable it to assess the risk posed by a pool or CPO as a whole.
+Several commenters argued that the Commission does not need to collect information through Forms CPO-PQR and CTA-PR because it already receives information through the Large Trader Reporting System and Form 40.
+169 Large Trader Reporting and Form 40 do not provide the information regarding the relationship between a large position held by a pool and the rest of the pool's other derivatives positions and securities investments.
+The Commission believes that the scope of information sought through Forms CPO-PQR and CTA-PR will provide it with substantially more detail regarding the activities of entities engaged in derivatives trading and will better enable it to assess the risk posed by a pool or CPO as a whole.

-Several commenters also urged the Commission to consider coordinating with the SEC to promulgate a single form.170 The Commission believes that it is most efficient for Commission-only registrants to use a form that is based upon the format of NFA's Form PQR, with which current registrants are already familiar.
-Currently registered CPOs have been filing NFA's Form PQR on a quarterly basis for more than one vear and have experience using NFA's interface for the collection of data.
+Several commenters also urged the Commission to consider coordinating with the SEC to promulgate a single form.
+The Commission believes that it is most efficient for Commissiononly registrants to use a form that is based upon the format of NFA's Form PQR, with which current registrants are already familiar.
+Currently registered CPOs have been filing NFA's Form PQR on a quarterly basis for more than one year and have experience using NFA's interface for the collection of data.
 The Commission recognizes that new registrants will not have any experience with NFA's Form PQR or NFA's filing system; however, the same would be true if the Commission were to implement an altogether new system.
 Therefore, the Commission believes that by continuing to use the system developed by NFA for collecting data from CPOs and CTAs, it is minimizing the burden on current registrants because they will not be required to learn a new system, without adding any additional burden to new registrants.